mendix/docs-site-test/content/en/docs/appstore/general/share-app-store-content.md

 ![](/attachments/appstore/general/share-app-store-content/publish.png)

-<a name="approval"></a>After you click **Publish Content**, your draft will be reviewed by Mendix within approximately 5 working days before it is visible in the Marketplace.
+After you click **Publish Content**, your draft will be reviewed by Mendix before it is visible in the Marketplace.
+See the next section on details for the approval process.

+### 4.7 Approval Process {#approval}

+All components that are to be listed in the [Public Marketplace](#public-app-store) are subject to an approval process to ensure the quality and accuracy of the listing and that the component meets the expectations of users.

+Component submissions are processed in a queue and reviewed on a first-come, first-served basis within 5 working days after submission.
+Mendix checks a range of requirements (for example, that the component installs properly and reports no errors, and that the documentation is clear, accurate, and of sufficient detail).

+It may sometimes take a few iterations for a component to be approved, depending on the issues identified.
+To avoid a high number of necessary iterations, make sure you follow the [content development guidelines](#guidelines) before you submit a component for approval.

 {{% alert color="info" %}}
-Review and approval by Mendix is required only for the first version of [Public Marketplace](#public-app-store) content.
-Subsequent versions of public content do not need review or approval by Mendix.
+Review and approval by Mendix is required only for the first version of a publicly-listed component.
+Subsequent versions of a public component do not need review or approval by Mendix.
+{{% /alert %}}

+{{% alert color="info" %}}
 [Private Marketplace](#private-app-store) content does not require any review or approval.
 {{% /alert %}}

 ## 5 Updating Existing Marketplace Content {#updating}